 The question we get more than any other is “What’s the easiest route to living in Europe long-term?”
 In the past, we would have directed you to our Golden Visa archives or our posts about freelance visas.
 But for the past two years, very attractive countries have started seeing digital nomads as long-term economic assets and image boosters and are issuing digital nomad visas.

 That’s because many are skilled developers, entrepreneurs, social media marketers and influencers pulling down serious jack.
 But you don’t have to be all about the money.
-You, like our Beth Hoke, can make a living doing what you love to do, in her case, writing, teaching English and hustling clients while she experiences the best Europe has to offer.
+You, like Beth Hoke, can make a living doing what you love to do, in her case, writing, teaching English and hustling clients while she experiences the best Europe has to offer.

 But there’s more to it than that.
 A lot of less-developed countries see digital nomads as a way to instantly boost their talent bases, according to this Wall Street Journal post.

 “Countries are now competing for talent, just like companies used to compete for talent,” the WSJ quotes Prithwiraj Choudhury, an associate professor at Harvard Business School, as saying.
 Choudhury estimates more than 24 countries worldwide now provide digital-nomad visas.
+That was a couple of years ago.
+The number is well over 40 now.

 By the way, Japanese technologist Tsugio Makimoto predicted this trend back in 1997, years before wifi and fast Internet connections were really a thing.
 You can see more about his book, “Digital Nomad,” here.
 As of late 2022, there’s a new wrinkle – the Digital Nomads who believe the nation state and national identity are obsolete.
 You can read about that here.